umarhassan-mitodl/16.412j-spring-2016/content/pages/instructor-insights.md

 ### Requirements Satisfied

-_16.412 Cognitive Robotics_ can be applied toward a [doctorate degree in Aeronautics and Astronautics](http://catalog.mit.edu/schools/engineering/aeronautics-astronautics/#phd-scd).
+_16.412 Cognitive Robotics_ can be applied toward a {{% resource_link "cfdc3910-3448-42f4-84cf-cacae5c42235" "doctorate degree in Aeronautics and Astronautics" %}}.

 ### Offered